AlexBaykov/f2_section/README.md

 The first calculates the impact of energy distribution in the electron beam on the cross-section, while the latter calculates radiative corrections to the cross-section.
 Radiative corrections can be calculated using Fadin-Kuraev-Lipatov radiaton function.
 This function is in the radiator.cpp file.

+This program uses ROOT CERN to store the output graphs, thus ROOT CERN is required for it compile.
+I have put the graphs in pdf for convinience.